Botmock/utils/README.md

-# util
+# utils

-utilities for handling data from the Botmock API

-## install

 ```console
 npm i @botmock/utils
 ```

+utilities for handling data from the Botmock API